-1 Start up your computer from the System Backup Disk 1 disk or the CD-ROM disc that contains system software.
+Start up your computer from disk 1 from your set of system software disks or the CD-ROM disc that contains system software.

-See "Starting Up From a Floppy Disk" or "Starting Up From a CD-ROM Disc" in the section "Initializing a Hard Disk" earlier in this chapter.
+See "Starting Up From a CD-ROM Disc" or "Starting Up From a Floppy Disk" in the section "Initializing a Hard Disk" earlier in this chapter.